1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 View historic intersection totals from manual (2-hour) counts here (Google Sheet)

-The annual summer bike count is here!
+The 2018 summer bike count is over.
+Thank you to all our volunteers!

 Click the 'Summer Bike Count' link below or contact Taylor Sutton for more details, firstname.lastname@example.org, 503-823-4533